The mutual fund scheme comes in two options – a Regular Plan (broker/agent) and a Direct Plan (self). When given options, we are easily confused.

 - Provides support when you withdraw.

-For providing these services, Mutual Fund Agent is not supposed to charge any fees because he gets a decent commission/brokerage from mutual fund companies.
+For providing these services, a Mutual Fund Agent is not supposed to charge any fees because he gets a decent commission/brokerage from a mutual fund company.

 Mutual Fund Advisor